Panionios F.C.: Stadium

-Apart from Panionios G.S.S. and its associated youth teams, the stadium was used for decades from Panionios G.S.S. athletes on track & field and numerous times from the Greece National Under-21 football team and Greece National Under-23 football team.
+The highest attendance ever recorded was in 1974 against Panathinaikos with 20,950 spectators.
+After the installation of seats and the reduction of the stadium's capacity there have been numerous matches with full attendance mainly in European competitions.
+The most recent ticket 'sold-out' was against Panathinaikos in 2008.
+Apart from Panionios G.S.S. and their associated youth teams, the stadium was used for decades from Panionios G.S.S. athletes on track & field and numerous times from the Greece U21 and Greece U23.
 Additionally, due to the closing of many stadiums for renovation for the 2004 Athens Olympic Games, Nea Smyrni stadium was partly used by other football clubs.
-They included AEK Athens for the first half of the 2003–04 football season and Olympiacos for one match in February 2003 against OFI.
+They included AEK Athens for the first half of the 2003–04 season and Olympiacos for one match in February 2003 against OFI.
 Last it has been the venue site for the 2004 Greek Cup final played by Panathinaikos and Olympiacos.

 Due to its densely populated location, Nea Smyrni stadium has rarely been used as a concert site.
 The most famous concert ever taken place was Metallica's first appearance in Greece on 27 June 1993.

 Crest and colours

 Crest

 The first emblem of Panionios in Smyrna was a figure of Nike.
 In the mid-1990s, when the group belonged to the municipality of Nea Smyrni, a new emblem was introduced, influenced by the Barcelona mark.
 In this the shield had striped blue-colored colors and at the top left the Greek flag of the land and on the right an Ionic-style capital on a red background, referring to the Hellenism of the union and its Ionian roots.
 A similar crest has Panionios of Kalamata.
 Tsakiris reinstated the classic emblem of the club, the emblem that the club now uses, a shield with the colours of the group (cyan and red), used by the Greeks of the Ottoman Empire in a variety of events (for example the Hellenic-Ethos naval flag).